-Our vision is to be "an inspirational example of sustainable development in action", and carbon reduction was identified as a priority by the Lake District National Park Authority in around 2006.
+Our vision is to be "an inspirational example of sustainable development in action", and carbon reduction was identified as a priority by the Lake District National Park Authority (LDNPA) in around 2006.
 Since then we have been on a journey to reduce our emissions from all of our operations, in particular buildings and transport.
 Recently we have adopted a net-zero ambition, which places even more emphasis on reducing our carbon emissions.

 We were given considerable assistance in the early years by the Carbon Trust who helped to identify how we could make carbon savings not just from changing the vehicles we drive, but also how journeys in both fleet and 'grey' vehicles are managed.
 Our early work involved adopting a 'travel hierarchy' which encouraged options such as video-conferencing, active travel, public transport and lift-sharing before the use of pool cars, with staff's own cars representing the last-straw option.
 We also replaced mid-range diesel vehicles with smaller AAA-class cars.

 The move to electric vehicles represents the next step in our efforts to decarbonise our transport, which coupled with swapping to a fully renewable electricity tariff means that emissions from those vehicles are just about zero.
 So far we have swapped 13 of our overall fleet of 42 vehicles, with five more in the pipeline.
 The remaining 24 will take longer to find suitable alternatives for as many of them are 4x4s with more challenging range and trailer-towing requirements.